M0M0SMS-Edu/OpenBadges-1/README.md

 * Select the "Script properties" tab
 * Add a new row and enter in a key name for the spreadsheet you have created (default key is "test")
-* The value will be the long alpha-numeric string contained in the URL of your spreadsheet When using SpreadsheetApp.openById you can now enter in the key instead of the long alpha-numeric
+* The value will be the long alpha-numeric string contained in the URL of your spreadsheet When using SpreadsheetApp.openById you can now enter in the key instead of the long alpha-numeric (if you've used the default "test" then there is no need to change these references)
 * Go to Publish
 * Execute the app as: Me
 * Who has access to the app: Anyone, even anonymous